tc39/proposal-smart-pipelines/readme.md

 ```js
 input |> f |> [0, 1, 2, ...#] |> g;
 ```
-The body of a pipeline in topic style may contain array literals.
+A topic-style pipeline step may contain array literals.
 These may be flattened, just like any other sort of expression.

 <td>